uga-robotics/AutonomousHexacopter/README.md

 # AutonomousHexacopter
 any and all software packages used in the development of an Autonomous Hexacopter, with the aim of achieving basic autonomous capabilities along with autonomous battery swapping, facilitated by the PX4-Autopilot FMU firmware, ROS2, and their dependancies.

 **NOTE:** This repo is mean't for use with ROS2 Foxy on Ubuntu 20.04 LTS.
 Make sure you have these installed correctly by following [this](https://github.com/uga-robotics/ROS2-training/blob/master/instructions/introduction.md) guide before continuing with this one!
+You can also use this repository with our new development Docker container, `hexacopter-env`, with [setup instructions for Docker and it (on all platforms) here](https://github.com/uga-robotics/hexacopter-env).

 ## Cloning/Importing Into a New Workspace
 If you would like to use this repository in a catkin/colcon workspace, simply clone it into the src/ directory from the workspace root: